 - Writing (code: 202)

-When business educator hopefuls have completed, or are nearing completion of, the education requirement, they are ready to take the required GACE.
-The relevant test that business education teacher candidates should take is as follows:
+When business educator hopefuls have completed, or are nearing completion of, the education requirement, they are ready to take the required GACE for that subject area.
+The relevant tests that business education teacher candidates should take are as follows:

 There are two computer-based tests which can be taken separately or together.
 The code for the combined test is 542.
 Each test consists of 80 selected-response questions which candidates have two hours to answer.

 All teacher candidates must also pass the Georgia Educator Ethics Assessment (code: 360) which consists of selected-response tests.